fabrezi/spring-bootcamp/README.md

 - Static: Data types of each variable must be declared before runtime.
 - Strong: To prevent operations between incompatible types.
 - Safe: Further checks (through compiler and JVM) to ensure code follows type rules and prevent errors such as:
-Classcastexceptions, Arraystoreexceptions etc. and array bounds checking and null reference checking prevent memory corruption and undefined behaviours.
+`Classcastexceptions`, `Arraystoreexceptions` etc. and array bounds checking and null reference checking prevent memory corruption and undefined behaviours.